 Skin conditions are common in people with HIV/AIDS.
 Many, including Kaposi sarcoma, thrush, and herpes, are caused by germs that take advantage of a weakened immune system.
 That's why they are called "opportunistic" infections.
-Others, like photodermatitis, may be linked to inflammation caused by an overactive immune system as it revives during antiretroviral drug therapy or due to the drugs themselves.
+Others, like photodermatitis, may be linked to inflammation caused by an overactive immune system as it revives during antiretroviral medicine therapy or due to the medicines themselves.

 Here are some of the more common skin conditions related to HIV/AIDS.

 Several types of herpes viruses are common in people with AIDS.
 Herpes simplex viral infections cause an outbreak of sores around the genital area or the mouth.
 Herpes zoster viral infection is caused by the same virus that causes chickenpox.
-It can also result in shingles, an extremely painful blistering rash on one side of the body.
-Herpes viral infections are often treated with antiviral medications.
+It can also result in shingles.
+This is an extremely painful blistering rash on one side of the body.
+Herpes viral infections are often treated with antiviral medicines.
+Virtually all herpes viruses can become "latent."
+This means that even after the infection seems to clear, the virus remains in the body and can cause a new infection later on.

-The skin condition typically only occurs when your CD4 lymphocyte (also called T4 cell) count is extremely low, meaning that your immune system is severely weakened.
-The condition is characteristic of AIDS, and when someone with HIV develops Kaposi sarcoma, the diagnosis changes to AIDS.
-Highly active antiretroviral drugs have greatly reduced the incidence of Kaposi sarcoma and can help treat it if it develops.
+The skin condition typically only happen when your CD4 lymphocyte (also called T4 cell) count is extremely low.
+This means that your immune system is severely weakened.
+This condition is characteristic of AIDS.
+When someone with HIV develops Kaposi sarcoma or any other opportunistic infection, the official diagnosis changes to AIDS.
+When someone with HIV develops Kaposi sarcoma or any other opportunistic infection, the official diagnosis changes to AIDS.
+Highly active antiretroviral medicines have greatly reduced the incidence of Kaposi sarcoma and can help treat it if it develops.
 This cancer also generally responds to radiation, surgery, and chemotherapy.

 Oral hairy leukoplakia

 This is a viral infection that affects the mouth.
 It can cause thick, white lesions on the tongue that look hairy.
 It is particularly common in people with AIDS who have an extremely weakened immune system.
-Oral hairy leukoplakia doesn't require specific treatment, but effective treatment of HIVS/AIDS with antiretroviral medications can improve your immune system and help to clear up the infection.
+Oral hairy leukoplakia doesn't need specific treatment, but effective treatment of HIVS/AIDS with antiretroviral medicines can improve your immune system and help to clear up the infection.

 Oral candidiasis, also known as thrush, is a fungal infection that causes a thick white layer to form on the tongue or inner cheeks.
-Thrush can be managed with antifungal medications, mouth lozenges, and mouth rinses.
+Thrush can be managed with antifungal medicines, mouth lozenges, and mouth rinses.
 It is quite common in people with AIDS and can be difficult to treat, because the infection tends to come back.
-Taking effective HIV medication usually improves this condition.
+Taking effective HIV medicine usually improves this condition.

-Antiretroviral drugs can help prevent and manage some of these types of skin conditions.
+Antiretroviral medicines can help prevent and manage most of these types of skin conditions.
 Other skin conditions may be triggered by the treatment and require other treatments.
-Talk with your doctor about the best therapy for your particular skin condition.
+Talk with your healthcare provider about the best therapy for your particular skin condition.

 More Information About HIV from Johns Hopkins Medicine